MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-stack.md

 # DevCon Stack

 > [!NOTE]
 > [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
-We recommend using PnPUtil instead of DevCon.Con.
+We recommend using PnPUtil instead of DevCon.
 See the [Recommended replacement](#recommended-replacement) below and [Replacing DevCon](devcon-migration.md) for more information.

 Displays the expected driver stack for the specified devices, and the GUID and the name of the device setup class for each device.